-This fabulous mid-century modern kitchen was designed to fit a new space in this bungalow transformation.
+We designed, created and installed this fabulous mid-century modern kitchen to fit a new space in this sustainable bungalow transformation.

 Our brief was to both design and install the kitchen and a range of items for the interior — including the home office, bedroom wardrobes, utility room, drop down seat in the hallway and kitchen — from sustainable materials.